-All racers will pick up their bib race morning inside the Smith Homestead.
-25K and Mountain Marathon runners pick up their bibs BEFORE getting onto the shuttles to the start line.
-25K & Marathon bibs are not available at the starting line.
+All racers will pick up their bib race morning at the Smith Homestead.
+25K runners must pick up their bibs BEFORE getting onto the shuttles to the start line.
+25K bibs are not available at the starting line.
+Photo ID is required.

 Parking is limited and tight at the Jones Creek day use area.
 There are volunteers who will direct you where to park.
 Please follow their instructions and make sure to take up as little space as possible.
 It is a short walk from the parking lot to the Smith Homestead.